keptn/keptn.github.io/content/docs/0.10.x/integrations/webhooks/jenkins/index.md

 ## Configure Jenkins

-*Note*: Keptn needs to be able to reach your Jenkins installation (either directly or via a proxy).
-This goes way beyond our documentation, therefore we suggest to reach out to your Jenkins administrator.
+*Note*: Keptn needs to reach your Jenkins installation (either directly or via a proxy).
+This goes way beyond our documentation, therefore we suggest reaching out to your Jenkins administrator.

 * Open your Jenkins UI, log in as an administrator, and configure the pipeline you want to call
 * Select the pipeline you want to call, and click on "Configure".